19balazs86/PlayingWithRabbitMQ/README.md

     // This tells RabbitMQ not to give more than x message to a worker at a time. ushort PrefetchCount

+    /// Publish the message as Persistent or NonPersistent.
+    /// Messages sent as Persistent that are delivered to 'durable' queues will be logged to disk. public DeliveryMode DeliveryMode { get; private set; }
 }
 ```